Before you go

 Osteopathy can help with a number of issues, including:

-In practice, you can expect your osteopath to use hands-on manual techniques to assess and treat various conditions, as well as joint mobilisation and soft tissue manipulation.
+Osteopathy is renowned for its unique hands-on techniques, which are pivotal in diagnosing and treating musculoskeletal issues, such as joint mobilisation and soft tissue manipulation.
 These methods aim to restore mobility, alleviate pain, and enhance the body’s natural healing processes.

 Treatment can include: